spectral-compute/scale-docs/docs/contact/report-a-bug.md

-If your project fails to compile due to a missing CUDA Runtime or Driver API function, [get in touch][get-in-touch]: this helps us prioritise work by fixing the holes that have the most demand, first.
+If your project fails to compile due to a missing CUDA Runtime or Driver API function, [get in touch][get-in-touch]: this helps us prioritise work by fixing the holes that have the most demand first.

 ## "No such function: cuBlas/cuFFt/cuSolverSomethingSomething()"

-If you project needs a missing "CUDA-X" API (cuBLAS, cuFFT, cuSOLVER and friends), this is most likely something you can fix yourself by submitting a patch to the [open-source library wrapper project](https://github.com/spectral-compute/scale-library-wrappers).
+If your project needs a missing "CUDA-X" API (cuBLAS, cuFFT, cuSOLVER and friends), this is most likely something you can fix yourself by submitting a patch to the [open-source library wrapper project](https://github.com/spectral-compute/scale-library-wrappers).
 So long as an equivalent function is available in a ROCm library, the wrapper